Ms-Amira/Mad-Libs-Exercise/README.md

 ## About

-This project is an interactive MadLibs exercise based on a spooky story.
+This project is an interactive Mad Libs exercise based on a spooky story.
 The story revolves around a thrilling experience in a haunted house on a stormy night.
 As the protagonist ventures into the eerie house, the creaking walls whisper chilling sounds, and a ghost appears with glowing eyes, sending a shiver down their spine.

 The goal of this project is to introduce you to fundamental JavaScript concepts while creating your own Mad Lib.
 By using dynamic string insertion and working with variables, objects, and boolean expressions, you will be able to manipulate and customize the story, making it an engaging and educational experience.